 An NYPD Officer, a nine-year veteran, investigates drug sales in lower Manhattan.
 He has made 500 narcotics-related arrests.

-A New York Criminal Lawyer said that on 28 February 2010, the officer and his partner entered the New York City Housing Authority (NYCHA) building.
+On 28 February 2010, the officer and his partner entered the New York City Housing Authority (NYCHA) building.
 They were there to conduct a vertical floor-by-floor patrol of the premises during which the officers search for loiterers, drug users, people consuming alcohol and trespassers.
 In housing projects, unlike police procedures applicable to private apartment buildings, officers may question anyone they encounter to determine whether they are on the premises lawfully.
 Sometimes, at his discretion, the officer requires that purported residents provide identification or a key.
 Such individuals must prove that they are not trespassers and persons claiming to be legitimate visitors must also supply corroboration.

 The officer had been to the aforesaid location a handful of times.
 He offered the following information about the premises: the building, a multiple dwelling located in the Baruch Houses development, has a metal exterior door with a keypad on the left, a standard public housing lobby and an elevator; that a “no trespassing” sign is posted on the outside of the building.
 However, the officer could not say how many floors it has; he does not know any residents; he had neither reviewed a list of tenants’ names nor seen photographs of them; he is not familiar with the building’s racial or ethnic makeup; he did not state whether the building or the area is drug prone; and he did not mention whether he was aware of any other prior criminal law violation there.